tesla15/teslavm/README.md

 #### What guest OS does it support?

-&nbsp;Any linux distro 32bit/64bit and Windows (currently only 32bit)
+&nbsp;Currently only linux distros and windows 32bit

 #### Will it support more machines to save than only one?